ChansooKim316/API_image_similarity/README.md

 ## Image Similarity

-### This API compares two images, and returns simailarity figure as JSON response.
+### This API compares two images, and returns simailarity(percentage) as JSON response.

 #### ▶ How to test out with Postman